j3sch/logseq-clipper/README.md

 A fork of the official [Obsidian Web Clipper](https://github.com/obsidianmd/obsidian-clipper), adapted for Logseq.
 Logseq Web Clipper is a browser extension that helps you highlight and save web pages.

-## Get started

-Install the extension by downloading it from the official directory for your browser:

-- **[Chrome Web Store](https://chromewebstore.google.com/detail/obsidian-web-clipper/cnjifjpddelmedmihgijeibhnjfabmlf)** for Chrome, Brave, Edge, Arc, Orion, and other Chromium-based browsers.
-- **[Firefox Add-Ons](https://addons.mozilla.org/en-US/firefox/addon/web-clipper-obsidian/)** for Firefox and Firefox Mobile.
-- **[Safari Extensions](https://apps.apple.com/us/app/obsidian-web-clipper/id6720708363)** for macOS, iOS, and iPadOS.

-## Use the extension

-Documentation is available on the [Obsidian Help site](https://help.obsidian.md/web-clipper), which covers how to use [highlighting](https://help.obsidian.md/web-clipper/highlight), [templates](https://help.obsidian.md/web-clipper/templates), [variables](https://help.obsidian.md/web-clipper/variables), [filters](https://help.obsidian.md/web-clipper/filters), and more.

-## Translations

-You can help translate Web Clipper into your language.
-Submit your translation via pull request using the format found in the [/locales](/src/locales) folder.

-## Roadmap

-In no particular order:

-- [ ] A separate icon for Web Clipper
-- [ ] Add to Microsoft Edge directory, awaiting approval
-- [ ] Translate UI into more languages — help is welcomed
-- [ ] RTL support
-- [ ] Annotate highlights
-- [ ] Save Markdown with inline highlights
-- [ ] Save images locally — requires changes to Obsidian app
-- [ ] Template directory
-- [ ] Template validation
-- [ ] Template logic (if/for)

 ## Developers

 To build the extension: